bitpay/bitcore/docs/hierarchical.md

 }

 var address = new Address(hdPublicKey.publicKey, Networks.livenet);
-var derivedAddress = new Address(hdPublicKey.deriveChild(100).publicKey, Networks.testnet);
+var derivedAddress = new Address(hdPublicKey.derive(100).publicKey, Networks.testnet); // see deprecation warning for derive
 ```

-## Upgrading from v0.13.x and previous to v1.0.0
+## Deprecation Warning for `HDPublicKey.derive()` and `HDPrivateKey.derive()`

 There was a bug that was discovered with derivation that would incorrectly calculate the child key against the [BIP32 specification](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-The method `derive` has been deprecated and replaced with `deriveChild` and `deriveNonCompliantChild`.
-As the names indicate `deriveNonCompliantChild` will derive using the non-BIP32 derivation and is the equivalent of `derive` in v0.13 and previous versions.
-The `deriveNonCompliantChild` method should not be used unless you're upgrading and need to maintain compatibility with the old derivation.

 The bug only affected hardened derivations using an extended private key, and did not affect public key derivation.
 It also did not affect every derivation and would happen 1 in 256 times where where the private key for the extended private key had a leading zero *(e.g. any private key less than or equal to '0fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff')*.
 The leading zero was not included in serialization before hashing to derive a child key, as it should have been.

+As a result, `HDPublicKey.derive()` and `HDPrivateKey.derive()` are now deprecated.
+These methods will throw an error in the next major release.
+`HDPublicKey.deriveChild()`, `HDPrivateKey.deriveChild()`, and `HDPrivateKey.deriveNonCompliantChild()` have been implemented as alternatives.
+Note that these new methods will not be officially supported until v1.0.0.  `deriveNonCompliantChild` will derive using the non-BIP32 derivation and is equivalent to the buggy version, `derive`.
+The `deriveNonCompliantChild` method should not be used unless you're upgrading and need to maintain compatibility with the old derivation.